olaven/tic-tac-toe/README.md

 - [X] Board is a grid-layout (inside main layout)
 - [X] Board should update on changes!
 - [X] Start screen should use spinners
+- [ ] Player whose turn it is should light up
 - [ ] Grid should display icons, not textviews (perhaps even just a button, more semantically correct?)
 - [ ] Option to play agains AI
 - [ ] Previous players as options on start screen?